Angelians

 Glaser put on his reading glasses and gave Luis a pointed glare over them that told him that the editor was issuing a command, not a suggestion.

 Luis nodded and left the office, threading his way among the desks to his own cluttered nook.
 He would go see Harry the managing editor.
 And he would agree to take on whatever stories he was assigned.
-But his top priority would still be getting back to the coffee shop along Santa Monica Boulevard, where he would begin his search for the man whom he was now sure was the one who had almost killed him.
+But his top priority would still be getting back to the coffee shop along Colorado Boulevard, where he would begin his search for the man whom he was now sure was the one who had almost killed him.

-“Step away from the microwave,” commanded Luis with mock officiousness.
+“Step away from the microwave!” commanded Luis with mock officiousness.

 “Not fair,” she complained.
-“The microwave never—”
+“The microwave never glitched with me.”

 “Not taking chances,” he said touching the keypad to trigger the oven whining to life.
-“You were on your computer when it glitched.
-And you just walked by the thermostat, and we almost got roasted.
-Cariño mío, you just have that aura that puts a spell on electronics.”
+“Cariño mío, your aura screws up electronics.
+You were on your computer when it glitched.
+And you just walked by the thermostat, and we almost got roasted.”

 He hugged her, pulling her away from the oven, giving her a long kiss.
 He remembered with amusement the first time they ever kissed.
 A sharp spark of static electricity had arced between their lips, making them both jerk and laugh.
 Since then, he had teased her about being an electrical dynamo.

-She extricated herself from the hug and declared, “Okay, since you’ve taken over the microwave, you can heat the rest of the dinner.
+She extricated herself from the hug and declared, “Okay, since you’ve taken over the microwave, you heat the rest of the dinner.
 I’ll set the table.”

 “Going well,” he said between bites.
-“I’ve got one source, and he put me onto another.
+“My source gave me a tip on records that would prove the leakage.
 And I’ve learned my lesson.”

 “What do you mean ‘learned your lesson’?” she asked.